nadiia2302/ride-hailing-funnel-analysis/README.md

 - Excel / Google Sheets: For data cleaning and quick calculations.

-- Tableau / Power BI: To build an interactive dashboard for stakeholders.
+- Power BI: To build an interactive dashboard for stakeholders.
 ## 🎯 Main Goals
 - Funnel Analysis: Find the "bottlenecks" where we lose the most users.